 Mean score of companies in the Apparel Production industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

-In 2023, ASOS reported total carbon emissions of approximately 5,681,000 kg CO2e in Great Britain, with Scope 1 emissions at about 2,147,000 kg CO2e and Scope 2 emissions at approximately 3,434,000 kg CO2e.
-The company has set ambitious climate commitments, aiming to reduce absolute Scope 1 and 2 greenhouse gas emissions by 87% per thousand orders fulfilled by FY2030/31, using FY2018/19 as a baseline.
-Additionally, ASOS plans to increase its annual sourcing of renewable electricity from 12% in FY2018/19 to 100% by FY2025/26.
-For Scope 3 emissions, ASOS is targeting a reduction of 58.2% from purchased goods and services, as well as upstream transportation and distribution, measured per million pounds of revenue by FY2030/31.
-Furthermore, the company aims for 66% of its suppliers, based on emissions from purchased goods and services, to have set Science-Based Targets (SBTs) by FY2025/26.
-These commitments align with industry standards to mitigate climate change and demonstrate ASOS's dedication to sustainability in the retail sector.
+In 2023, ASOS reported total carbon emissions of approximately 5,681,000 kg CO2e from Scope 1 and 2 combined, with Scope 1 emissions from stationary combustion at about 2,785,000 kg CO2e and Scope 2 emissions from purchased electricity at approximately 2,896,000 kg CO2e.
+In the UK, ASOS's emissions for the same year were about 2,147,000 kg CO2e, all from Scope 1.
+ASOS has set ambitious climate commitments, aiming to achieve carbon neutrality in its direct operations (including offices, fulfilment centres, deliveries, and returns) by 2025.
+Furthermore, the company has pledged to reach net zero carbon emissions across its entire value chain by 2030.
+This commitment includes a target to reduce absolute Scope 1 and 2 greenhouse gas emissions by 87% per thousand orders fulfilled by FY2030/31, using FY2018/19 as a baseline.
+Additionally, ASOS aims to increase its annual sourcing of renewable electricity from 12% in FY2018/19 to 100% by FY2025/26.
+For Scope 3 emissions, ASOS is committed to reducing emissions from purchased goods and services and upstream transportation and distribution by 58.2% on a per million pound value by FY2030/31, also from a FY2018/19 baseline.
+The company has set a goal for 66% of its suppliers, by emissions covering purchased goods and services, to have established Science-Based Targets (SBTs) by FY2025/26.
+These targets are part of ASOS's broader sustainability strategy, which aligns with industry standards for climate action and reflects a commitment to reducing its environmental impact.

 Access structured emissions data, company-specific emission factors, and source documents